 While Malta has many beautiful beaches and swimming spots, certain dangers should be considered when swimming in Malta.

-In the spring and summer, Malta’s warm waters attract jellyfish.
-Jellyfish aren’t dangerous in Malta, but some are painful.
 Check the water for jellyfish before you jump in.
 Avoid jellyfish if you see them.
 I usually swim with a snorkel mask so I can see them.
 If you get stung by a jellyfish, soak it in seawater.
 Remove the tentacles, and then apply alcohol.
 You shouldn’t use fresh water, ice, or hot water in the area.

 Jellyfish concentrations vary depending on wind and current direction.
 Generally, there are a lot of jellyfish on one side of Malta and none on the other.
 Online sites can recommend beaches that are free of jellyfish.
 Here is the weather site I usually use.